background

 • Operating Profit Margin (%), Company C → $10 million ÷ $200 million = 5.0%

-In conclusion, gross margin should be used in conjunction with other metrics to fully understand the cost structure and business model of the company, as in the case of all profitability metrics.
+In conclusion, gross margin should be used in conjunction with other profitability metrics to form a comprehensive understanding of a company’s cost structure, unit economics, and business model.

 Gross Margin Calculator